What is Chiropractic?

 The Benefits of Chiropractic

-Short-term and regular chiropractic care have a number of health benefits including:
+Short-term and regular chiropractic care has been shown to have the following health benefits:

 - headache relief